Special metrics in hypercomplex geometry: Chern-Einstein hyperhermitian metrics

+Using \eqref{eq:Ric_J} and \eqref{eq:Ric_K}, one can see that $ \Omega $ is Chern-Einstein if and only if We are grateful to M. Lejmi for this observation.

-\subsection{The $ 1 $-dimensional case}
+\subsection{The 1-dimensional case}

-We start with compact hyperhermitian manifolds of quaternionic dimension $1$.
+We start searching for examples of Chern-Einstein metric on compact hyperhermitian manifolds of quaternionic dimension $1$.
 These are always HKT for dimensional reasons and they have been classified by Boyer in \cite{Boyer}.
-Up to conformal equivalence, the complete list is the following: \begin{itemize} \item Tori with the flat metric; \item K3 surfaces with a hyperk\"ahler metric; \item Quaternionic Hopf surfaces with the standard locally conformally flat metric. \end{itemize} The first two classes are hyperk\"ahler while Hopf surfaces are HKT non-K\"ahler, therefore they are the right candidate to check the HKT-Einstein condition.
-Kato \cite{Kato} has described all complex Hopf surfaces admitting a hypercomplex structure.
+Up to conformal equivalence, the complete list is the following: \begin{itemize} \item Tori with the flat metric; \item K3 surfaces with a hyperk\"ahler metric; \item Quaternionic Hopf surfaces with the standard locally conformally flat metric. \end{itemize} The first two classes are hyperk\"ahler while quaternionic Hopf surfaces are HKT non-K\"ahler, therefore they are the right candidate to check the HKT-Einstein condition.
+By \cite{Kato}, a quaternionic Hopf surface is $M:=(\C^2\setminus\{0\})/\Gamma$, where $\Gamma=\langle \gamma \rangle\ltimes G$ is conjugated to a subgroup in ${\rm SU}(2)\times \R^*$ and